japinol7/teams-generator-services/README.md

 =======================================

 Some microservices related to the generation of RPG teams.
-This project uses AWS. <br /> <br />
+This project uses AWS S3 and System Params. <br /> <br />

+  Disclaimer: These services are meant as simple examples of <br />
+  AWS lambda services.
+The state of the system is persisted <br />
+  using json files, one for the contestants and another one <br />
+  for the generated teams. <br />
+  Therefore, this solution is not scalable and has concurrency issues.
+<br /> <br />

-See the readme.md file on Services for more details.
+See the readme.md file on the Services readme file for more details.
 <br /> <br />